Topsort/topsort.js/README.md

 #### Parameters

 `config`: An object containing configuration details including the API key.
 Please refer to [Auction Manager](https://app.topsort.com/new/en-US/marketplace/account-settings/api-integration)

+##### Config Parameters
+- `apiKey`: Your Topsort API Key
+- `userAgent`: Optional user agent to be added as part of the request.
+Example: `Mozilla/5.0`
+- `timeout`: Optional timeout in milliseconds.
+Default is 30 seconds.
+If timeout is reached, the call will be rejected with an [AbortError](https://developer.mozilla.org/en-US/docs/Web/API/DOMException#aborterror).

 `auctionDetails`: An object containing the details of the auction to be created, please refer to [Topsort's Auction API doc](https://docs.topsort.com/reference/createauctions) for body specification.